ºÚ°µ±¬ÁÏÍø

 In the tables below, ºÚ°µ±¬ÁÏÍø-related incidents are incidents where:

-• the alleged perpetrator is an ºÚ°µ±¬ÁÏÍø student, staff member, contractor or otherwise related to ºÚ°µ±¬ÁÏÍø;
+• the person using harm is an ºÚ°µ±¬ÁÏÍø student, staff member, contractor or otherwise related to ºÚ°µ±¬ÁÏÍø;

 • the incident occurred at an ºÚ°µ±¬ÁÏÍø location, during an ºÚ°µ±¬ÁÏÍø-related placement, practicum, field trip etc, or at an ºÚ°µ±¬ÁÏÍø event; and/or